-- You can display a list of all Persons in KIM if you leave the search fields empty and set the Active Indicator to Both, then click the search button. - Rice displays a list of Persons who match your search information.
-The list is just below the search fields on the Person Lookup page:
+• You can display a list of all Persons in KIM if you leave the search fields empty and set the Active Indicator to Both, then click the search button.

+• Rice displays list of Persons who match search information. a your The list is just below the search fields on the Person Lookup return with no valu page: Export options: CSV | spreadsheet | XML